eliranmal/git-flux/README.md

 ### install

-- create a temporary directory, and navigate to it:
+- create a temporary directory (or use an existing one), and navigate to it:

 ```sh
 mkdir ~/tmp
 cd ~/tmp
 ```

-- run this:
+- get the setup script, and run it:

 ```sh
 curl -H 'Authorization: token 8ba9fcb4212fd9ba15371d60af1c3d10c73b5522' \